Vinifera-Developers/Vinifera/docs/User-Interface.md

 ### Descriptions

 - Tooltips displayed when hovering over icons on the sidebar have been expanded.
 - By default, hovering over an icon will display the object's name and price.
-Additionally, a description can be specified for TechnoTypes, which will appear after the price.
+Additionally, a description can be specified, which will appear after the price for TechnoTypes and after the name for SuperWeaponTypes.

 In `RULES.INI`:
 ```ini